 - The company has focused its development and growth in the DACH region (being a German company born of the Rocket Internet company)

 - Spryker is offering a genuinely new approach to ecommerce.
-It probably isn’t overstating it to say Spryker is at the forefront of microservices and API-driven commerce, so don’t beat yourself up for not knowing about it!
+It probably isn’t overstating it to say Spryker is at the forefront of modular, API-driven commerce, so don’t beat yourself up for not knowing about it!

 How do I know whether it’s right for my retail business?